pacstall/pacstall/README.md

 This will update packages.
 Equivalent of apt upgrade

+These are the basic commands, for more info, run `pacstall -h`
 #### Misc
 ##### Zsh auto completion
 Zsh can emulate bash completion scripts by default so all you have to do is add these to your `.zshrc` or wherever you source things: